A Perturbation-Based Kernel Approximation Framework: Introduction

-An important application of the Nystr{\"o}m method is kernel approximation.
-In this task, we are mainly interested in approximating the kernel matrix of the entire data itself, and the approximation of the individual eigenvalues and eigenvectors of the kernel plays a second role.
-In this case, we use the eigendecomposition approximation obtained by the Nystr{\"o}m method to produce a low-rank approximation of the kernel.
-This allows to speed-up kernel related calculations~\cite{williams2001using}.

-The error analysis of the Nystr{\"o}m method and its variants is widely investigated, see~\cite{wang2013improving, gittens2011spectral} and the references therein.
-To the best of our knowledge, all error bounds obtained in the literature focus on the error of the kernel matrix approximation, rather than on the error of the individual extended eigenvectors.
-These bounds may be less useful when the Nystr{\"o}m method is used for out-of-sample extension (usually as part of dimensionality reduction), where the individual eigenvectors of the kernel are of great importance.

-The performance of the Nystr{\"o}m method depends on sampling a subset of the data points and many methods for sampling this subset were proposed, see~\cite{kumar2012sampling,sun2015review} and the references therein.
-Our results are independent of the methodology used to obtain the subset of samples, and hence we do not discuss this issue in detail.

-Further improvements of the Nystr{\"o}m method that are not sampling-related were also proposed in literature.
-The most notable ones include the ensemble Nystr{\"o}m method~\cite{kumar2009ensemble}, that averages several Nystr{\"o}m extensions in order to improve performance, the spectral shifted Nystr{\"o}m method~\cite{wang2014improving} that provides superior performance in cases where the spectrum of the matrix decays slowly, and the modified Nystr{\"o}m method~\cite{wang2013improving}.
+Since the exact calculation of the low-rank decomposition of a kernel matrix is unfeasible for large datasets, several approximated methods were proposed.
+The most prominent low-rank kernel approximation method is the Nystr{\"o}m method~\cite{williams2001using}, that will be described in detail in the next section.
+Some variants of the Nystr{\"o}m method were proposed in literature: the Randomized SVD Nystr{\"o}m method~\cite{li2014large}, which uses efficient randomized eigensolvers that enable it to use more samples in order to improve performance; the ensemble Nystr{\"o}m method~\cite{kumar2009ensemble}, which averages several Nystr{\"o}m approximations in order to improve accuracy (we note that this is in fact not a low-rank approximation); the spectral shifted Nystr{\"o}m method~\cite{wang2014improving}, which provides superior performance in cases where the spectrum of the matrix decays slowly; and the modified Nystr{\"o}m method~\cite{wang2013improving}.
+The latter usually outperforms the classical Nystr{\"o}m method, but is impractical for large datasets due to its time and memory requirements.
+To alleviate these requirements, \cite{wang2014efficient} suggested a faster version of the modified Nystr{\"o}m method.

+When the approximated kernel is not low-rank, the kernel approximation methods mentioned above may result in a poor approximation.
 More recently, works that use the structure of the kernel matrix were proposed.
-For example, the MEKA algorithm~\cite{si2017memory} provides superior kernel approximation for kernels the admit a block-diagonal structure.
-We will describe some of these methods in detail in the next section.
+For example, the MEKA algorithm~\cite{si2017memory} provides superior kernel approximation for kernels that admit a block-diagonal structure, and are not necessarily low-rank.